 The music video below, BETSIE GØLD interprets “Bette Davis Eyes”.
 I’m not saying she’s bad; she’s still great and rocking.
 But I still prefer Kim Carnes.
 More smoky and charismatic.
 But, hey, let’s give a big applause to the young blood who tries to show respect to a synth pop classic.

 The music video below by Walkman, more harmonious, a bit Fleetwood Mac-esque, less pop punk-y, compare to BETSIE GØLD interpretation.

-Read also NEW WAVE WHO’S WHO.
+💧 You might also like NEW WAVE WHO’S WHO.